 Individual accounts are single-license accounts, so by default the single user is also the account admin.

-When you first log in to Adobe Sign, take a minute to review your personal user information.
+When you first log in to Acrobat Sign, take a minute to review your personal user information.
 This information is used in several templates, so it’s important to ensure it is correct.

 If you need to adjust any of the content, click the Edit Profile button, make the required changes, and then Save your edits.